DaviDevMod/focus-trap/README.md

   Another example is the case of elements with negative `tabIndex` as first or last element in the trap; after such element is focused (by means other than the keyboard) it is possible to leave the trap from the keyboard.

 - Error handling is missing.

+- Tests are missing.

+- The example doesn't cover all the functionalities and it is not deployed.

+- Features requiring a substantial addition in logic (and therefore most probably in size and speed) would not get implemented, since they would defeat the original purpose of the hook.

 ## Contributions